GSA/https/pages/technical.md

 HTTPS today uses **Transport Layer Security (TLS)**.
 TLS is a network protocol that establishes an encrypted connection to an authenticated peer over an untrusted network.

-Earlier, less secure versions of this protocol went by the name **Secure Sockets Layer (SSL)**.
+Earlier, less secure versions of this protocol were called **Secure Sockets Layer**, or **SSL)**.

-SSL and TLS do the same thing, and because of its early ubiquity, "SSL" is frequently used today to generically refer to TLS/HTTPS.
+SSL and TLS perform the same function, and TLS is a direct successor and replacement for TLS.
+Because of its early ubiquity, "SSL" is frequently used today to generically refer to TLS/HTTPS.
 However, all versions of SSL as a protocol are now considered insecure for modern use.

 The major versions of SSL/TLS in use today are: